ETCHING-team/ETCHING/README.md

 # Pan-Genome k-mer set

-If you have no matched normal data, our pan-genome k-mer set (PGK) will be helpful to select tumor specific reads.
+If you have no matched-normal data, you are highly recommended to use the pan-genome k-mer set2 (PGK2) to call somatic SVs.

 ```bash
 # Move to etching directory